-Boring machine with boring cutter body diameter 4mm, head diameter 6mm, total length 40mm, is quenched immediately after forging, and tempered in a timely manner, increasing the cutting life by more than 30% compared with conventional treatment.
+A boring machine with a boring cutter body diameter of 4mm, head diameter of 6mm, and total length of 40mm is immediately quenched after forging and promptly tempered.
+This results in a cutting life increase of over 30% compared to conventional treatments.

 (2) Lathe tool quenching after forging

-A self-use M2 steel turning tool from domestic machine tool electrical factory production of, is quenched oil immediately after forging, and tempered at 550℃, which has more than 1 times than that of market lathe tool.
+A self-use turning tool made of M2 steel from a domestic machine tool electrical factory is quenched in oil immediately after forging and tempered at 550°C. This results in a service life that is more than one time greater than that of market lathe tools.

-The self-use 9341 steel 12-square turning tool of Jialong company, is oil-cooled after free forging, which has a relatively long service life.
+The self-use 9341 steel 12-square turning tool of Jialong Company is oil-cooled after free forging, resulting in a relatively long service life.

 (3) hot-forging quenching of crusher hammer

-Hot-forging quenching of 355mm x 98mm x 33mm crusher hammer with 65Mn steel :
+The hot-forging quenching process for a 355mm x 98mm x 33mm crusher hammer made of 65Mn steel is as follows:

-The service life is increased by more than 50% compared with conventional heat treatment.
+This hot-forging quenching process increases the service life of the hammer by more than 50% compared to conventional heat treatment.

 (4) Hot-forging quenching of socket wrenches

-40Cr steel socket wrench from domestic hardware tool factory, uses forging quenching instead of original salt bath quenching, which is not only energy-saving and environmental friendly, but also of has high quality.
+A 40Cr steel socket wrench from a domestic hardware tool factory uses forging quenching instead of the traditional salt bath quenching.
+This method is not only energy-efficient and environmentally friendly, but also produces high-quality results.

 (5) Hot-forging quenching of chisel

-After thermomechanical treatment, the chisel has high hardness, good toughness, which greatly improves service life.
+After undergoing thermomechanical treatment, the chisel has improved hardness and toughness, resulting in a longer service life.

 (6) Hot-forging quenching of thread ring gauge

-The 230mm x 120m CrMn steel blank with a mass of about 40kg is forged into 90mm x 90mm x 600mm square bars, then blanking is done according to the ring gauge size.
+The 230mm x 120mm CrMn steel blank, weighing approximately 40kg, is forged into 90mm x 90mm x 600mm square bars.
+Blanking is then performed according to the ring gauge size.

-The blank will be heated to 1050 ~ 1150 ℃, with proper insulation, it is rapid upsetting-extrusion formed in the high temperature deformation area.
+The blank will be heated to a temperature of 1050 to 1150 ℃ with proper insulation.
+It will then undergo rapid upsetting-extrusion forming in the high temperature deformation area.

-The surface hardness of the ring gauge is ≥62HRC.
+The surface hardness of the ring gauge must be ≥62HRC.

 (7) Hot-forging quenching of 45 steel sprockets

-Compared with the salt bath fire box furnace heating quenching, strength increased by about 30%, wear resistance increased by 26% ~ 30%.
+Compared to heating and quenching in a salt bath fire box furnace, strength has increased by approximately 30%, and wear resistance has increased by 26% to 30%.